BJTMastermind/BJTMastermind/README.md

 * I started programming in 2017-2018.
 * My favorite language is Java.
 * My editor of choice for Java is Eclipse and [VSCodium](https://vscodium.com/) for everything else.
 * All things Minecraft are kind of my thing.
+If you don't believe me you can look at my Minecraft collection [Here](./MinecraftVersions.md)

 ### Maintained Projects
 * [Custom Blocks API](https://www.github.com/BJTMastermind/Custom-Blocks-API)